 The confidentiality policy is the same as it is with your GP, unless we are concerned that you or someone else is at risk of harm.
 We also work directly with a number of partner agencies who also provide a range of psychological therapies eg. Counselling.
 Following your assessment with your therapist, you will be involved in a discussion on the best treatment option for your needs.
 If this involves your referral being passed onto a partner organisation, then the information from your consultation will be passed onto the partner agency, who also will be bound by professional confidentiality policies.

-We also keep your GP informed to ensure those who provide your care are working together.
+RWS and your GP share information to ensure those who provide your care are working together.

 Will my work/employer find out?